Eri9898/osTicket-Installation/README.md

 Open the file and install it.
 The app shoud open after install.
 </p>
 <br />
-21. On the left enter username:Root then password: and click open Create a new session, enter username and passowrd.
 </p>
 <br />
 </p>
 <br />
 <img src="https://imgur.com/Tcf1nhi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-21. In Heidi  click new, then right click unnamed in upper left corner, then name it osTIcket.
-On the left enter username:Root then password: and click open
+21. In Heidi right click> new> session.
+Then right click the unnamed session, and rename it osTIcket.
+On the right side enter username:Root then password: and click open

-new then database. then say ok xxx  This is where all osTicket data will be stored like user data, support tickets, system settings, etc.
+This is where all osTicket data will be stored like user data, support tickets, system settings, etc.
 </p>
 <br />
 </p>